10 Things to Know About Title IX

-7. You can access help, even if you don't file a formal complaint.
+7. You can access supportive measures, even if you don'twant to pursue disciplinary action.

-8. Both parties in a Title IX disciplinary process can have a support person.
+8. Both parties in a Title IX process can have a support person.

 You have the opportunity to have a support person or advisor of your choosing to accompany you to any meeting in the Title IX process.
 Both parties in an investigation also have an equitable right to share their story and review evidence.